The Morphospace of Consciousness: Introduction

 \section{Introduction}

-Can one build a taxonomy of consciousness based on evidence from clinical neuroscience, synthetic biology, artificial intelligence (AI) and cognitive robotics?
-This article explores current biologically motivated metrics of consciousness and through that takes a perspective on how contemporary AI and synthetic systems measure up on these scales.
-In what follows, we refer to phenomenological consciousness, which can be described in epistemically objective terms even though the problem of consciousness itself may well have an ontologically subjective element.
-Drawing from what is known about the phenomenology of consciousness in biological systems, we build an analogous argument for artificial, collective and simulated systems.
+Can one construct a taxonomy of consciousness based on evidence from clinical neuroscience, synthetic biology, artificial intelligence (AI) and cognitive robotics?
+In this paper we explore current biologically motivated metrics of consciousness.
+In view of these metrics, we show how contemporary AI and synthetic systems measure on homologous scales.
+In what follows, we refer to a phenomenological description of consciousness.
+In other words, that which can be described in epistemically objective terms, even though aspects of the problem of consciousness may require an ontologically subjective description.
+Drawing from what is known about the phenomenology of consciousness in biological systems, we build a homologous argument for artificial, collective and simulated systems.
 For example, in clinical diagnosis of disorders of consciousness, two widely used scales are patient awareness and wakefulness (also referred to as arousal), both of which can be assessed using neurophysiological recordings \cite{laureys2004}, \cite{laureys2005}.
-We will use these scales to construct a morphospace of consciousness.
-The idea of morphospaces has been discussed before in the context of complex networks and synthetic biology \cite{avena2015network}, \cite{olle2016morphospace}.
-A morphospace commits one to embodiment.
-In the context of consciousness, embodiment can be both, physical and virtual.
-Moreover, a morphospace serves as a useful tool to gain insights on design principles and evolutionary constraints, when looking across a large class of systems (or species) that display complex variations in traits.
-For the problem of consciousness, we construct this morphospace based on three distinct complexity types.
-These considerations suggest an embodiment-based taxonomy of consciousness \cite{arsiwalla2016three}.
+We will use these scales to construct a {\em morphospace of consciousness}.